Eureka, a New Idea!

 2. Research the problem so that you can validate the assumptions you have with your idea.

-3. Determine if you find purpose in solving this problem.
+3. Determine if you find purpose in solving this problem (Founder Opportunity Fit)

 4. Decide how big your mission is in terms of innovation and risk.